What is whooping cough?

-Bordetella pertussis is more commonly known as “whooping cough”.
+Bordetella pertussis is more commonly known as “whooping cough.”
 It is highly contagious and is spread by contact with aerosolized droplets produced by coughing or sneezing.
-The incubation period is from six -21 days, usually seven -10 days, after exposure to a person with pertussis.
+The incubation period is from 6 -21 days, usually 7-10 days, after exposure to a person with pertussis.

 Pertussis starts with a runny nose and slight cough; usually with no fever.
 The cough worsens over one-two weeks with bouts of violent coughing lasting several minutes.
 Bouts of coughing are often followed by vomiting.
-Bluish facial color change and apnea (pauses in breathing) is common in infants.
+Bluish facial color change and apnea (pauses in breathing) are common in infants.

-Pertussis is diagnosed by obtaining a swab or aspirate from person’s nose or throat.
+Pertussis is diagnosed by obtaining a swab or aspirate from a person’s nose or throat.
 Antimicrobials are recommended for the treatment of pertussis cases.
-Cases should be treated as early in the course of illness as possible.
+Patients should be treated as early in the course of illness as possible.
 Symptoms may not necessarily resolve with treatment, however, if treatment is started early in the course of illness, symptoms may be lessened.
 Cases will become noninfectious after completing five days of appropriate antibiotic treatment.

 Pertussis outbreaks occur every year because children (and adults) are not immunized.
 Young children, adolescents and adults can receive the pertussis vaccine.
 Pertussis is most serious for babies under one year of age.
 Pertussis can also lead to other serious health problems including death.
 Approximately one in 10 children develop pneumonia and about 20 in every 1,000 suffer convulsions (seizures).
 The risk of suffering and death caused by whooping cough is far greater than the possible side effects of the shot.